 Shoulder season is a travel industry term.
 It’s defined as the time between the high and low travel seasons of a specific destination.
 In the calendar, it sits between the peak and off-peak months.

-If you’re choosing the best dates for a dream vacation, it’s high time you learned about shoulder season in Europe.
+If you’re choosing the best times to travel to Europe, it’s high time you learned about shoulder season.

 For the pro travelers out there, you’ll be familiar with why it’s a great time to travel to the continent.